peter-chang62/FROG_Python_GUI/Readme.md

 After one writes the translation stage and spectrometer classes, they should be incorporated into the GUI via utilities.py

 The Python file Utilities.py defines two classes: a Motor class, and a Spectrometer class.
 These two classes take as arguments in their init function, the translation stage and spectrometer classes written above.
-The criteria for what methods and attributes the translation stage and spectrometer classes needs to have are reiterated in the documentation in that file.
 A good test to see if the new hardware will be incorporated successfully is to run the util file, and verify that the Spectrometer and Motor classes are functional:

 ```Python
 '''one has written Stage and Spectrometer classes'''